A tour guide provides information to a middle-aged couple at the E.D. White Historic Site in Louisiana.

 The Presbytère was designed in 1791 to match the Cabildo, on the opposite side of St. Louis Cathedral in Jackson Square, and in 1911, it became part of the Louisiana State Museum.
 The Presbytère’s two permanent exhibits reflect Louisiana's history of celebration and resilience.

-The Louisiana Civil Rights Museum
+3. The Louisiana Civil Rights Museum

 New Orleans

 Experience the Louisiana Civil Rights Museum: The Inaugural Experience inside the Ernest N. Morial Convention Center.
-Three dynamic pathways — the Right to Assemble, the Right to Education, and the Right to Vote — weave together Louisiana’s Black history from the late 19th century through the modern Civil Rights movement.
+Three dynamic pathways — the Right to Assemble, the Right to Education and the Right to Vote — weave together Louisiana’s Black history from the late 19th century through the modern Civil Rights movement.

-St. Louis Cathedral flanked by The Cabildo and The Presbytere
+St. Louis Cathedral flanked by the Cabildo and the Presbytère

-Napoleon's Death Mask at The Cabildo
+Napoleon's Death Mask at the Cabildo

-The New Orleans Jazz Museum at the Old U.S. Mint
+4. The New Orleans Jazz Museum at the Old U.S. Mint

 New Orleans

-New Orleans Jazz Museum promotes the global understanding of jazz as one of the most innovative, historically pivotal musical art forms in world history through dynamic interactive exhibitions, educational programming and engaging musical performances.
+The New Orleans Jazz Museum promotes the global understanding of jazz as one of the most innovative, historically pivotal musical art forms in world history through dynamic interactive exhibitions, educational programming and engaging musical performances.

 New Orleans

-Madame John's Legacy in the French Quarter
+6. Madame John’s Legacy

 New Orleans